Frits Bolkestein: Politics and later life

 Bolkestein left Shell in 1976 and became a member of parliament for the VVD.
 From 1982 to 1986, he served as Minister of International Trade.
 After joining the parliament again, he was Minister of Defence from 1988 to 1989.
 In 1990, he was elected Leader of the People's Party for Freedom and Democracy of the VVD, a position he held until 1998.
 Between 1978 and 1999, when he became European Commissioner, he was member of parliament for 17 years.

 During the 1990s, he was very successful as the political frontman of the VVD.
 As an opinion leader, he was known for his daring and controversial positions on such issues as multicultural problems in Dutch society, political dualism between government and parliament, and the structure and expansion of the European Union.
 From 1990 to 1994 he was the parliamentary opposition leader and continued his outspoken and independent style when his party was part of the government from 1994.
 During the provincial elections of 1995, his criticism of Dutch immigration policies made his party the largest of the country.

 In 1996, his political integrity came under heavy criticism, because it was revealed he had written a letter to Health Minister Els Borst, in which he asked her to help a pharmaceutical company, on whose board of commissioners Bolkestein sat.
 The incident was known as the "Dear Els"-incident, because the letter was addressed to Borst personally.
 He was president of the Liberal International, the world federation of liberal political parties.
 As of Autumn 2004, he was a professor at the Dutch universities of Leiden and Delft.
 Former Irish finance minister Charlie McCreevy succeeded him as Commissioner for the Internal Market.

-He authored a number of books on politics and related subjects.
+Bolkestein authored a number of books on politics and related subjects.
 Frits Bolkestein was until his death married to Femke Boersma, a retired Dutch actress.
 In 2005, his house in northern France had its electricity cut briefly by the local energy company after he criticized French protectionist measures against incoming electricians from Eastern Europe.

-In 2010 he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.
+In 2010, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.
 Also, he was on the advisory board of OMFIF where he was regularly involved in meetings regarding the financial and monetary system.

 Bolkestein died in Laren on 17 February 2025, at the age of 91.